mitchpaulus/stsd/README.md

 Begins with

-- 2 bytes: total number of days in page
+- 2 bytes: Current number of bytes allocated

 For each encoded day: